Brice Turang: Professional career

-Personal
+Personal life

-His father, Brian Turang, played in Major League Baseball (MLB).
-His mother Carrie played twice in the Women's College World Series for Long Beach State.
-His sister Brianna is married to National Football League (NFL) punter Tress Way and played in the Women's College World Series three times for Oklahoma.
-His sister Carissa played soccer and softball at Oklahoma City University and softball at Cal State Fullerton.
+Turang's father, Brian Turang, played in two MLB seasons for the Seattle Mariners.
+His mother, Carrie, played twice in the Women's College World Series (WCWS) for Long Beach State.
+He has four sisters who also played collegiate sports.
+His sister Brianna played in the WCWS three times for Oklahoma and is married to National Football League punter Tress Way.
+His sister Carissa played softball at Southern Miss and Cal State Fullerton and soccer at Oklahoma City University.
 Another sister, Cabria, played soccer at Utah.
 His sister Bailee played volleyball at Southern Nazarene University.